 - Tennoji Station: Easy access to Umeda, Namba, and day trips to Nara.
 Honmachi Station: Quick subway access to Umeda, Namba, and Shinsaibashi.

-2. Stay along major subway lines: Osaka’s main subway line, Midosuji, passes through key tourist and shopping areas like Umeda, Namba, and Shinsaibashi.
-Staying along this line makes traveling around the city very easy.
+2. Stay along the major subway line (Midosuji): Osaka's main subway line; it passes through key tourist and shopping areas like Umeda, Namba, and Shinsaibashi.

 3. Book early during peak seasons, like cherry blossom or autumn leaves, book 3–6 months in advance to get the best hotels.